Welcome to the School of Education

 The School of Education mission is to serve LEARNERS through the ongoing development of professional educators and teacher candidates in a commitment to effective teaching.

-School of Education Claim Statements
+Teacher Education Program Claim Statements

 - Candidates analyze and synthesize ideas, information, and data to make applications of subject knowledge in inquiry, problem solving, and critical thinking.